tessel/t2-docs/tutorials/communication-protocols.md

 This is the clock signal that keeps the Tessel and the module synchronized while transferring data.
 The two devices need to have a mutual understanding of how fast data is to be transferred between them.
 This is sometimes referred to as the baud or bitrate.
 The clock signal provides that reference signal for the devices to use when exchanging data.
 Without a clock signal to synchronize the devices, they would have no way to interpret the signal on the data lines.

 #### SDA
-This is the data line used for exchanging data between the master and slaves.
-Instead of having separate communication lines for the master and slave devices, they both share a single data connection.
-The master coordinates the usage of that connection so that only one device is "talking" at a time.
+This is the data line used for exchanging data between the primary and replicas.
+Instead of having separate communication lines for the primary and replica devices, they both share a single data connection.
+The primary coordinates the usage of that connection so that only one device is "talking" at a time.

-Since multiple slave devices can use the same SDA line, the master needs a way to distinguish between them and talk to a single device at a time.
+Since multiple replica devices can use the same SDA line, the primary needs a way to distinguish between them and talk to a single device at a time.
 The I2C protocol uses the concept of **device addressing** to coordinate traffic on the data line.

 Every single I2C device connected to the Tessel will have an internal address that cannot be the same as any other module connected to the Tessel.
 This address is usually determined by the device manufacturer and listed in the datasheet.
 Sometimes you can configure the address through device-specific tweaks defined by the manufacturer.
-The Tessel, as the master device, needs to know the address of each slave and will use it to notify a device when it wants to communicate with it before transferring data.
+The Tessel, as the primary device, needs to know the address of each replica and will use it to notify a device when it wants to communicate with it before transferring data.

 <h1 style="text-align:center;"><img src="https://s3.amazonaws.com/technicalmachine-assets/tutorials/communication-protocols/Multi_I2C.png" /></h1>